-The specialty segment dominated the global infusion pumps market and accounted for the largest market shares of 41%.
-Insulin pumps, enteral feeding, and implantable infusion pumps are considered specialty infusion pumps.
+The specialty segment dominated the global infusion pump market and accounted for the largest market shares of 41%.
+Insulin pumps, enteral feeding, and implantable infusion pump are considered specialty infusion pump.
 The dominant share of this segment can be attributed to the increasing prevalence and incidence of non-communicable diseases such as diabetes, increase surgery volume, which demands the infusion transfer of medicine, the increase in people suffering from liver cancers, the usage of enteral pumps in neonates born with multiple complications.
 All these factors are contributing to higher demand in the market.

 INSIGHTS BY USAGE

 The demand for stationary pumps is increasing as they are widely applied in clinical emergency care settings in hospitals.
-Large volumes are widely used for saline solutions, antibiotics, nutrition transfer to the patient, and small volume are used for hormones, insulin, and powerful narcotic administration in small doses to patients.
-The growing number of home patients receiving medical care for chronic conditions has increased, hence the usage of stationary equipment in homecare settings fuel the demand for infusion pumps.
+Large volumes are widely used for saline solutions, antibiotics, nutrition transfer to the patient, and small volumes are used for hormones, insulin, and powerful narcotic administration in small doses to patients.
+The growing number of home patients receiving medical care for chronic conditions has increased, hence the usage of stationary equipment in homecare settings fuels the demand for the infusion pump.

 INSIGHTS BY APPLICATION

 The rise in several types of cancers across the globe is one of the primary reasons for the growth of malnutrition cases, which, in turn, are propelling the usage of enteral feeding devices and syringe pumps to administer medications to patients.
 The high prevalence of the diabetic population in developed and developing regions is majorly contributing to the surge of insulin pumps across the globe.

 INSIGHTS BY END-USERS